 The requirements in this clause apply, provided that the reception of slots containing SL-PRS is not interrupted during the measurement period TSL RSTD,Total.
 Otherwise, if the reception of the slots containing SL-PRS is interrupted, the measurement period can be longer.

-12A.3 SL-RSRP measurements
+12A.3 SL PRS-RSRP measurements

 12A.3.1 Introduction